RRoggia/rroggia.github.io/reading-content/running-serverless.md

 > 2. Package: bundle each function into a self-contained ZIP archive and up load to S3 , and produce a copy of the source application template that points to remote resources instead of local directories.
 > 3. Deploy: upload the packaged template to CloudFormation, and execute the changes to create a running infrastructure.

+#### Step 1: Build

+> `sam build`

+> If your build process needs to compile binary executables, pass the --use-container option to sam build. his will execute the build process inside a Docker container matching the Lambda runtime.

 #### Step 2: Package

 > we will first need an S3 bucket to host our function packages.
 In the continuous delivery jargon, this will be our binary artefact storage.

+> SAM has a convenient shortcut to zip up and upload function packages to S3.
+>
+> `sam package --s3-bucket s3-unique-bucket-name --output-template-file output.yaml`

+### Step 3: Deploy

+> `sam deploy --template-file output.yaml --stack-name sam-test-1 --capabilities CAPABILITY_IAM`

 ### Inspecting a Stack from the command line